Evolutionary Dynamics of Acid Resistance in Tumors: A Mathematical Model: Model Formulation

 \textbf{Interpretation of the pH normalization.} The variable $h(t)$ serves as a dimensionless measure of extracellular acidity, normalized relative to physiological proton concentration.
 When $h = 1$, the local environment corresponds to a normal physiological pH of 7.4.
 Values of $h$ greater than one indicate an increasingly acidic microenvironment (lower pH), while smaller values correspond to alkalosis, though this is rarely observed in tumors.
 The relationship between $h$ and pH can be expressed as

 Clinically relevant tumor pH values typically fall below physiological levels, reflecting varying degrees of acidosis.
 For instance, a mild decrease in pH to 7.2 corresponds to $h \approx 1.6$, moderate acidosis at pH 7.0 yields $h \approx 2.5$, and more severe acidification at pH 6.8 and 6.5 correspond to $h \approx 4.0$ and $h \approx 7.9$, respectively.
-These values delineate the physiological range over which the tumor microenvironment exerts selective pressure favoring acid-resistant phenotypes.
+These values delineate the physiological range over which the tumor microenvironment exerts selective pressure favoring acid-resistant phenotypes. \ {While $h$ is mathematically defined for all positive values (as established in Theorem 1), biologically relevant tumor microenvironments constrain $h$ to approximately $[1, 8]$, corresponding to the pH range $[6.5, 7.4]$ \cite{anemone2019imaging}.
+Values beyond this range represent extreme conditions: $h < 1$ corresponds to alkalosis (pH $> 7.4$), rarely observed in solid tumors, while $h > 8$ (pH $< 6.5$) induces extensive cell death that naturally limits further acidification \cite{park2011acidic,worsley2022inducing}.
+Rather than explicitly modeling extracellular buffering capacity, our model incorporates implicit saturation mechanisms that prevent unbounded acid accumulation: the glycolytic inhibition factor $G(h)$ reduces acid production as $h$ increases, while the Hill function $d_S(h)$ causes population decline through acid-induced mortality.
+These mechanisms, combined with density-dependent clearance $\Gamma(n)$, ensure $h$ remains bounded within the physiologically relevant range in all simulations.}